 As much as I love that Caesar dressing for this Brussel sprout salad, I think the homemade croutons are really what make it special.
 I think they’re the best homemade croutons ever, and I make them all the time for my soups and salads.
 I have never bought croutons for my house because it’s so easy to make your own, and the flavor is way better!

 You can bake the croutons or fry them.
 The fried ones taste better because they absorb all that rich olive oil into the bread!
 The croutons get nice and crunchy on the outside but stay chewy on the inside.
 They truly make the salad stand out!
+And be sure to check out my oven-baked method for how to make croutons.

 Assemble the Brussel sprout salad